uncenter/uncenter.dev/src/posts/self-hosting-google-fonts.md

 ## cleaning up

-If you are forgetful like me, you might have forgotten to remove your `<link>` tags from your HTML — get rid of those pesky external references!
+If you are forgetful like me, you might have forgotten to remove the Google Font `<link>` tags from your HTML — get rid of those!

 <hr>